mashnoor/mashnoor/README.md

 <!-- ![short bio](me.png) -->

 Hi, This is Nowfel Mashnoor from Nevada, USA.
+Currently pursing my PhD in the realm of CyberSecurity, specifically the security of IoT.
+Also, I am exploring the interesing field of TinyML.
 I am a passionate problem solver, backend developer and DevOps engineer.
 I love to explore and learn about new things.

 ## 👯 Summary
+- Graduate Research Assistant at University of Nevada, Reno (UNR)
 - Passionate in coding
 - Excellent reputation for **problem solving ability**
 - Experienced and skilled enough in **Algorithms and Data Structure**